 Talk about your business idea with many people and listen to what they have to say.
 It may be difficult, but separate you from your idea.
 You need to know the flaws in your idea and understand what your market wants before you can evaluate whether your idea is worth investing your time and money in.

 As a busy mom, business owner, and author how do you manage it all?

 Reiterating my entrepreneurial interpretation of the Lean In concept, I may work more hours than the average woman, but I am able to choose when those hours are.
-I work out early in the morning (6:00am is me time) and then work normal office hours until 3:30 when I pick up my son from school, as it’s those precious 10 minutes in the car when he wants to share about his day.
+I work out early in the morning (6:00 am is my time) and then work normal office hours until 3:30 when I pick up my son from school, as it’s those precious 10 minutes in the car when he wants to share about his day.
 I go back to work until 5:30 and then again at 7:30 when my son goes to bed.